11 Fruits and Veggies You May Be Better Off Buying Frozen

 Fresh spinach is great to eat when you plan to eat it raw, but frozen spinach may be better in recipes that require cooking.
 “If you’re adding spinach to a sauce, soup, stew, or casserole, consider the frozen option,” says Harbstreet.
 Fresh spinach loses a significant amount of volume when it cooks down and some nutrients are lost due to leaching.
 Frozen spinach retains a lot of water, so before adding it to a recipe, thaw it in a mesh strainer and run it under warm water.
 Break apart the icy chunks with your fingers.
 Once it is thawed, grab a handful of spinach and squeeze the water out, over the strainer.
 Most recipes don’t call for the spinach to be completely dry, unless you are adding it to a creamy pasta dish or filling a pastry.

 When you crave the nutty and sweet flavors of squash but don’t have the time to peel and chop it, Rebecca Lewis, RD, an in-house dietitian at HelloFresh, suggests pulling out a bag of frozen butternut squash.
 Not only is it super convenient, but it also boasts carotenoids, like beta-carotene, that may help protect against heart disease, breast cancer, and age-related macular degeneration.
-If that’s not good enough, how about 10 percent of recommended dietary intake (RDI) of vitamin C, 5 percent of iron, and 9 percent of protein?
+If that’s not good enough, how about 10 percent of recommended dietary intake (RDI) of vitamin C, and 3 grams of protein?
 (These could be signs you have a nutrient deficiency.)